Doktrjegih/nomad_backend/README.md

 Only CLI version of game

 # gameplay
-* This is turn-driven game
+This is turn-driven game

-* Each turn player can:
+Each turn player can:
-- move to next area
+- move to the next area (if not in battle)
 - check current status
 - change equipment

+Player can meet:
+- emenies in hostile areas
-- save and stop game
+- tavern with shops and new quests
+- chests with treasures
+- NPCs with special quests

-* When player get into hostile area, game checks either it has enemies or not
-* If player meet an enemy, he can try to run away or fight with it
+When player get into hostile area, game checks either it has enemies or not If player meet an enemy, he can try to run away or fight with it Battle mode:
-* Battle mode:
 - player can attack an enemy or try to run away
-- player can change equipment
+- player can change equipment and take supplies
 - if player health is 0, game is over
-- if player killed the enemy, he gets an award
+- if player killed the enemy, there is an award
-* Player can meet a merchant in peaceful zone and buy/sell goods/equipment

-# technical details
-Objects - scene, player, enemies, places, weapons

-scene_obj:
-- location
-- player
-- state
+Drinking is the most important part of gameplay
+If you're drunk you can:
-- enemies
+- get XP for killing enemies

-player_obj:
-- name
-- health
-- attack
-- defence
-- scores (level)
-- gold

-enemy_obj:
-- name
-- health
-- attack
-- defence
-- level

-location_obj:
-- name
-- type (peaceful/hostile)
+- see and use weapon and armor
+- see merchants in taverns
-- enemies (if hostile)
+- meet more powerful enemies
-- chests (if hostile)

-weapon_obj:
-- name
-- type (melee/range)
-- damage
-- condition
+Getting XP lets you get stat point each new level and improve your skills